moonvent/minecraft_mod_hphud/README.md

 **<span style="color: yellow">Warning is begin</span>**

-If you migrate from vesion 0.2.~ please, remove the file:
+If you migrate from vesion older version of mod, please, remove the file:
 `your_minecraft_folder/config/HPHUD.cfg`

 Before start minecraft with new mod version

 **<span style="color: yellow">Warning is end</span>**

-From 0.4.23 version of mod (if it's not on site, just wait it, it's premoderate status) I'm add a config file in good format and make a hot reload with it, you can just change this config file, which exist in:
+From 0.4.23 version of mod I'm add a config file in good format and make a hot reload with it, you can just change this config file, which exist in:

 `your_minecraft_folder/config/HPHUD.cfg`

 and you can with OPENED minecraft change the config, re-enter in the world (if you change it in the world) and see, that's you changes is apply!
 It's so comfortable feature for configure mod (and for tests exactly :-) ), and you can play with some settings without reload a full minecraft.
 Yes, I know and work with menu in the game for change the setting and it's in a proccess, but now it's a good feature for setup this mod as you wish right NOW!

+**[ UPDATED ]** You can change setting from the world in minecraft, just press `Ctrl + Shift + H` (by default) and you open configuration menu, where you can setup what you need, exactly:

+* Color of indicator
+* Indicator mode
+* Position of indicator
+* Indicator work distance
+* Turn off / on warning about not complete keybind for open configuration menu
+* Turn off / on greetings after enter in the world

 Exactly config file and all documentation I left above, and now, you can see some examples of mod